jogi-k/RubberJogi/README.md

 * ==> Based on arducky by Baptiste MOINE (Creased), THANKS!
 * Parser is based on https://github.com/Creased/arducky/blob/master/arducky.ino
 * is partially extended for also sending MOUSE-Movements
-* is already extended to control two additional GPIO-Switches
+* is already extended to control four additional GPIO-Switches

 ### Controlling